jindrichmynarz/dissertation/parts/introduction.md

 In the public procurement domain, better information can improve the quality of government's decision making and thus make the allocation of public resources more efficient.
 Matchmaking can help public bodies to find a more suitable supplier, while companies can benefit from finding business opportunities in relevent calls for tenders.
-In effect, the ambition of the developed system is mainly to reduce passive waste with public funds ([Bandiera, Prat, Valletti, 2009](#Bandiera2009)), which, unlike active waste, does not benefit the decision-making civil servant, but instead is caused rather by lack of information, skills, and motivation.
+In effect, the ambition of the developed system is mainly to reduce passive waste with public funds [@Bandiera2009], which, unlike active waste, does not benefit the decision-making civil servant, but instead is caused rather by lack of information, skills, and motivation.

 Additional goals: